Updated: Dentistry – A Healthwatch guide to your rights and accessing the treatment you need

-Over the last 18 months, dentistry has been the third most common reason people have contacted Healthwatch East Sussex.
+Over the last two years, dentistry has been one of the most common reasons people have contacted Healthwatch East Sussex.
 Reasons have included challenges accessing dentistry services during the lockdown, problems finding NHS dentists accepting new patients and delays getting access to emergency dental treatment.

 One of the key lessons for Healthwatch has been that many members of the public, including those who regularly attend dental services, are not clear on what dentistry services are available via the NHS, what treatment is included and what charges apply.